-The Company had outstanding total non-cancelable purchase commitments of \$93.6 million at June 29, 2013.
-These commitments are made up of hops and malt totaling \$35.7 million, equipment and machinery of \$32.1 million, glass bottles of \$4.4 million, advertising contracts of \$15.6 million, and other of \$5.8 million.
+The Company had outstanding total non-cancelable purchase commitments of approximately \$112.1 million at September 28, 2013.
+These commitments are made up of hops and malt totaling \$39.5 million, equipment and machinery of \$38.2 million, advertising contracts of \$30.1 million, and other of \$4.3 million.

 The Company has entered into contracts for the supply of a portion of its hops requirements.
 These purchase contracts extend through crop year 2016 and specify both the quantities and prices, mostly denominated in Euros, to which the Company is committed.
-Hops purchase commitments outstanding at June 29, 2013 totaled \$22.4 million, based on the exchange rates on that date.
+Hops purchase commitments outstanding at September 28, 2013 totaled \$23.5 million, based on the exchange rates on that date.

 Currently, the Company has entered into contracts for barley, wheat, and malt with one major supplier.
-The contracts include crop year 2012 and 2013 and cover the Company's barley, wheat, and malt requirements for 2013 and a portion of 2014.
-Barley, wheat and malt purchase commitments outstanding at June 29, 2013 totaled \$13.3 million.
+The contracts include crop years 2012 and 2013 and cover the Company's barley, wheat, and malt requirements for 2013 and a portion of 2014.
+Barley, wheat and malt purchase commitments outstanding at September 28, 2013 totaled \$16.0 million.

 The Company sources glass bottles pursuant to a Glass Bottle Supply Agreement with Ardagh Glass Inc., successor in interest to Anchor Glass Container Corporation ("Ardagh"), under which Ardagh is the exclusive supplier of certain glass bottles for the Company's Cincinnati Brewery and its Pennsylvania Brewery.
 This agreement also establishes the terms on which Ardagh may supply glass bottles to other breweries where the Company brews its beers.
 Under the agreement with Ardagh, the Company has minimum and maximum purchase commitments that are based on Company-provided production estimates which, under normal business conditions, are expected to be fulfilled.
-Minimum purchase commitments under this agreement, assuming Ardagh is unable to replace production demand cancelled by the Company, as of June 29, 2013 totaled \$4.4 million.
+The Company has reached the annual minimum purchase commitments under this agreement, so that, as of September 28, 2013, there was no remaining purchase commitment.
+On October 1, 2013 the Company committed to minimum aggregate purchases in 2014 of \$19.6 million.

 Currently, the Company brews and packages more than 90% of its core brands volume at Company-owned breweries.
 In the normal course of its business, the Company has historically entered into various production arrangements with other brewing companies.
 Pursuant to these arrangements, the Company purchases the liquid produced by those brewing companies, including the raw materials that are used in the liquid, at the time such liquid goes into fermentation.
 The Company is required to repurchase all unused raw materials purchased by the brewing company specifically for the Company's beers at the brewing company's cost upon termination of the production arrangement.
-The Company is also obligated to meet annual volume requirements in conjunction with certain production arrangements, which are not material to the Company's operations.
+The Company is also obligated to meet annual volume requirements in conjunction with certain production arrangements.
+These requirements are not material to the Company's operations.